Fitness & Nutrition Support Inside Your Thailand Rehab Program

 If you are considering Jintara for your addiction treatment and you feel unsure, a short call can bring relief.
 You do not need the perfect words.
 You can share what is happening now, what your energy and sleep are like, and what you are worried about.

-the owner will talk you through suitability and timing, including medical clearance, how we handle low energy, and how the fitness and nutrition plan fits therapy and routine.
+Darren will talk you through suitability and timing, including medical clearance, how we handle low energy, and how the fitness and nutrition plan fits therapy and routine.
 This is not a sales call.
 It is a calm conversation about fit.

 Talk with Our Admissions Team